BACK TO INDEX

 Conference version of paper "Conditions for global stability of monotone tridiagonal systems with negative feedback"

 3. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Petri nets tools for the analysis of persistence in chemical networks.
 In Proc.
 7th IFAC Symposium on Nonlinear Control Systems (NOLCOS 2007), Pretoria, South Africa, 22-24 August, 2007, 2007.
-Keyword(s): Petri nets, systems biology, biochemical networks, nonlinear stability, dynamical systems, futile cycles.
+Keyword(s): Petri nets, systems biology, reaction networks, nonlinear stability, dynamical systems, futile cycles.

 4. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 On the structural monotonicity of chemical reaction networks.
 In Proc.
 IEEE Conf.
 Decision and Control, San Diego, Dec.
 2006, pages 7-12, 2006.
 IEEE.
-[PDF] Keyword(s): monotone systems, systems biology, biochemical networks, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): monotone systems, systems biology, reaction networks, nonlinear stability, dynamical systems.

 Abstract: